Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Notes on NLTE ionization modeling

 \subsection{P~Cygni profiles sensitivity to assumed physical conditions}

-Ultimately, the electron density constraints presented in the paper are motivated by the observational constraints (e.g. recombination-timescales of features and existence of specific ionisation-states like \srii) and the typical ejecta-mass estimates for AT2017gfo.
+Ultimately, the electron density constraints presented in the paper are motivated by the observational constraints (e.g., recombination-timescales of features and existence of specific ionization-states like \srii) and the typical ejecta-mass estimates for AT2017gfo.
 In Fig.~\ref{fig:Xshooter_helium_3panel} (left panel), we show the strength of the P Cygni for various values of the photospheric electron-density, $n_e$.
 For sufficiently low electron density the strength of the feature diminishes.
+The feature is observed to be optically thin, which favours modest electron densities for $X_{\mathrm{He}}\gtrsim0.01$; higher densities, weaker non-thermal ionization, and generally any conditions that yields an optically thick helium feature are incompatible with this.
 In Fig.~\ref{fig:Xshooter_helium_3panel} central panel, we show the strength of the P Cygni for various power-law slopes, $\alpha$, characterizing the density decline in velocity space.
 Particularly, the blue wing of the absorption feature becomes weaker for more rapid declines - with a more negative $\alpha$ corresponding to a more rapid decline in the optical depth $\tau$ with velocity (ie. less scattering from higher velocity layers).
 However, the feature is not strongly sensitive to the assumption of the exact density distribution for a large range in $\alpha$ (including a steep decline, $\alpha=-5$, or an equal density at all radii $\alpha=0$) as long as the electron-density near the photosphere is not $\ll 6\times10^6\,{\rm cm^{-3}}$.
 In Fig.~\ref{fig:Xshooter_helium_3panel} (right panel), we show the strength of the P Cygni for various assumptions of the electron temperature used in the recombination-rate coefficient, $T_e$.
-Notably, the feature is weakest in the limit of low electron densities and high electron temperatures, as this produces the weakest recombination rates.
-We note the 2800\,K assumed in the fiducial model is observationally motivated by the empirical goodness-of-fit for a simple blackbody model \citep{Sneppen2023_bb} and the 5-10\,\% consistency between electron and radiation temperature seen near ionisation transitions \citep{Sneppen2023c,Sneppen2024}, but nearly the same results are obtained across a broad temperature range.
+Notably, the feature is weaker in the limit of low electron densities and high electron temperatures, as this produces the weakest recombination rates.
+We note the 2800\,K assumed in the fiducial model is observationally motivated by the empirical goodness-of-fit for a simple blackbody model \citep{Sneppen2023_bb} and the 5-10\,\% consistency between electron and radiation temperature seen near ionization transitions \citep{Sneppen2023c,Sneppen2024}, but nearly the same results are obtained across a broad temperature range.